 • A list of Firewise actions that the PFOA plans to undertake.
 This list identifies a suite of actions recommended by Firewise or similar sources &/or suggested by residents, notes those that the Board has selected as priorities, & identifies the Committee member(s) who are leading progress on each item.
 The minutes from the Board’s 5 September quarterly meeting address some other suggested actions that the Board has chosen not to pursue.
 If you have additional suggestions, please share them with one or more Committee or Board members or the Pine Forest liaison.

 • A map showing Pine Forest’s northeast emergency evacuation route.

 • Instructions for obtaining a reflective blue 911 address sign.
 Depending on proceeds from the timber sale, we may be able to acquire signs next year for all houses that still don’t have them.
 Stay tuned.

-If you have any questions or know of some other Firewise information that would be good to include on this site, let one of us know.
+• If you have any questions or know of some other Firewise information that would be good to include on this site, let one of the committee members know.

 Thanks again for your interest & efforts in Firewise!
 As our tireless local KTRT radio personality and fire information disseminator Don Ashford often reminds us, "We’re all in this together."